Mukesh-Sonu/react-basics/README.md

 # React and Babel(Javascript compiler)
 ## JSX is not html, it is a HTML like syntax
 ## JSX and React both are different.
-## JSX is not understood by react, javascript.
-JSX is transpiled by parcel before it reaches to the browser.
-Browser has JS engine which will understand only ECMA script (i.e) pure Javascript.
-Babel inside parcel is the one while converts the JSX code to something which React will understand.
-Babel not only transpiles JSX to React.createElement, It also convers the ES6 JS code to old browsers understnadable code.
+## JSX is not understood by react, javascript.<br> JSX is transpiled by parcel before it reaches to the browser<br> Browser has JS engine which will understand only ECMA script (i.e) pure Javascript<br> Babel inside parcel is the one while converts the JSX code to something which React will understand<br> Babel not only transpiles JSX to React<br>createElement, It also convers the ES6 JS code to old browsers understnadable code.